๐Ÿ“œIntro to Political Science

 Problem Identification and Agenda Setting

-• Issue recognition depends on how problems are framed—the same conditions can be presented as crises or non-issues depending on who's doing the talking
+• Issue recognition depends on how problems are framed.
+The same conditions can be presented as crises or non-issues depending on who's doing the talking.
+Rising housing costs might be framed as a "market correction" by some and a "housing crisis" by others.
+The frame that wins out shapes which solutions seem reasonable.

-• Media and focusing events (disasters, scandals, viral moments) can rapidly elevate issues that languished for years without attention
+• Media coverage and focusing events like disasters, scandals, or viral moments can rapidly elevate issues that languished for years.
+Hurricane Katrina, for instance, forced emergency management and poverty onto the national agenda almost overnight.

-Compare: Problem identification vs. agenda setting—identifying a problem means recognizing it exists, but agenda setting determines whether anyone in power will act on it.
-An FRQ might ask why some widely recognized problems (like homelessness) remain off the active agenda for decades.
+Compare: Problem identification vs. agenda setting.
+Identifying a problem means recognizing it exists, but agenda setting determines whether anyone in power will act on it.
+An exam question might ask why some widely recognized problems (like homelessness) remain off the active government agenda for decades.

 Crafting Solutions: From Ideas to Proposals